uniclau/rect-ng/README.md

 	<rectng data="musicians" columns="columns" selected-rows="selectedMusicians"></rectng>

+##### Filtering
+To display only rows matching a given filter, define a variable in your $scope:

+	$scope.currentfilter = "";

+Tell rectNG to use it.

+	<rectng data="musicians" columns="columns" filter="currentFilter"></rectng>

+Bind the value of an input HTML element to a variable in your scope and see what happens when you type a filter.

 ##### Sizing
 To give your grid a precise size, define two variables in your scope:

 	$scope.tableWidth = "50%";
     $scope.tableHeight = "200px";

-Both percentage and pixel units are accepted.
+Both percentage and pixel units are supported.

 Tell rect-ng to use them to resize itself.